WSU-cshimizu/ceg4110-group-project-chimera/deliverables/guest.md

 When creating a user story, define a checklist of acceptance criteria to ensure that requirements are met at both the business and development levels.
 This helps determine when the work is complete.

 ## Signatures
-Isabella Livingston, Jacob Hackman, Ben Jeffers,
+Isabella Livingston, Jacob Hackman, Ben Jeffers, Megan Noble